 Oculi Omnium Psalm 150: Laudate Dominum Sanctus and

 We Will Rejoice For Evermore You Gather Things To You

-Recently, the King's Chapel Choir presented two concerts of
+In May, the King's Chapel Choir presented two concerts of

 Halley's recent compositions for choir and organ (and selected